 The major aim of the PharmaCenter Bonn (PZB) is to investigate pharmaceutical principles and to develop novel therapeutic approaches.
-The latter encompasses the development of new drugs, the study of mechanism of action and research on and development of experimental therapies, for example, based on stem cells and RNA interference.
+The latter encompasses the development of new drugs, the study of mechanism

 As an interface of basic research to application (in the form of new drugs and therapies), the PZB plays an important role in the integration of all major participants in this process.
 In particular, the PZB provides a link between basic biomedical research at the University of Bonn and other research institutions (ceasar, Max-Planck-Gesellschaft, Helmholtz research centers) to pharmaceutical and biotechnology companies (especially Life & Brain GmbH) and to the Federal Institute for Drugs and Medical Devices (BfArM).